-Basil’s portfolio of work also includes managing websites for coalitions run by Ulman Public Policy, drafting grassroots letters and materials to engage clients’ members on important regulatory initiatives, spearheading educational outreach efforts of members of Congress, presenting on public policy and politics at conferences and on webinars, and conducting member outreach.
+Basil’s portfolio of work also includes managing coalitions run by Ulman Public Policy, driving grassroots initiatives, advising clients on PAC strategy, spearheading educational outreach efforts of members of Congress, presenting on public policy and politics at conferences and on webinars, and conducting member outreach.

-Before joining the firm, he worked for Congressman Scott Tipton.
+Before joining the firm, he worked for a Congressman from Colorado.
 Basil is a graduate of the University of New Hampshire with a degree in International Affairs and Spanish.
-He resides on Capitol Hill with his fiancée and son.
+He lives in Southern Connecticut with his wife and their two boys.

 In addition, Kathryn represents client interests at coalition meetings as well as before policymakers on Capitol Hill and within the Executive Branch.
 She also assists clients with policy-related membership engagement, including newsletters, online blogs, and website management.

 Prior to joining the firm, Kathryn worked as a legislative assistant for Rep. Lou Barletta of Pennsylvania.
 She handled his work on the Education and Labor Committee together with other issues, such as healthcare, technology, and agriculture.
 Kathryn has a degree in Political Science from Dickinson College and resides in the District of Columbia.